pasnox/monkeystudio2/readme.txt

 **
 ****************************************************************************/

-ATTENTION 1 : Monkey Studio require at least Qt 4.4.0 MINIMUM !
+ATTENTION : Monkey Studio require at least Qt 4.4.0 MINIMUM !
-ATTENTION 2 : When you want to install monkey studio ( usually "make install" ) you should call first "qmake" as qmake create badly makefile install rules
-( it doesn't add not existing files, so binary and plugins will not be installed )

 Before building, you should know about some rules if you are unix/linux users.
-By default monkey studio will install itself in /usr/local.
+By default monkey studio will install itself in /usr.
-If you want to change this you should do these build step ( assuming you want to install in /usr ) :
+If you want to change this you should do these build step ( assuming you want to install in /usr/local ) :

 	* cd to root sources of monkey studio
-  * export MONKEY_PREFIX=/usr // only needed if you want to overwrite default install path
-  * qmake
+	* qmake prefix=/usr/local
 	* make
-  * qmake // this is important as it seem that qmake is bugguy and it doesn't add installable files in makefile until they really exists
-  * make install
+	* sudo make install

 You now have a full working copy of monkey for your unix/linux box.
 If you have trouble when monkey starting ( because you already use old version of monkey studio ), you should rename the file ~/.Monkey Studio/Monkey Studio.ini and restart monkey studio.